• Web_Version-20190425_Lang_Spring_028

 Courses

-• Lang offers more than 350 courses each year.
+• Lang offers more than 600 courses each year.
 Below are a few examples.
-Students also have access to many of the more than 1,700 courses offered throughout the university.
+Students also have access to many of the 1,700 courses offered throughout the university.
 To see degree and minor requirements, visit the Academic program pages.

 Each semester, our faculty design hundreds of relevant courses that reflect the latest cultural, political, and social developments.
 Here’s a snapshot of some of the current courses that are available for you to choose from.